-Project Name: El Centro Ambulatory CareCenter

-Potential Job Creation: 150
+Project Name: El Centro Ambulatory CareCenter EDA Requested Funding: \$1,266,631 Total Project Cost: \$1,583,289 Potential Job Creation: 150

 Project Description: Pacific Medical Buildings is a developer that is building a 70,000 square foot state of the art medical facility in El Centro.
-Clinicas de Salud del Pueblo services provided by the El Centro Medical Clinic.
+Clinicas de Salud del Pueblo (Clinicas) will lease 35,000 square feet to house its administration department and all services provided by the El Centro Medical Clinic.
 The Clinicas will be adding the services, dental, ophthalmology, pharmacy and expanding our medical, x-ray and administration operations.
 An on the job training program for new graduates in the medical field that can then be placed in full time positions in Imperial County will also be offered at this location.